Maple Leaf Viburnum

 Maple Leaf Viburnum (Viburnum acerifolium) is a small deciduous shrub native to eastern North America, including the eastern United States and eastern Canada.
 It is regularly found in wooded areas and along forest edges and is often grown as an ornamental plant in gardens and landscapes.

-Maple Leaf Viburnum typically grows to a height of 3-6 feet, with a spread of 3-5 feet.
+It typically grows to 3-6 feet, with a spread of 3-5 feet.
 It has a rounded habit and grows in a clumping form.
 The leaves are glossy, dark green, and deeply veined, with three lobes that resemble those of a maple leaf.
 The Fall (End of October) foliage is a beautiful deep red color, making it an attractive choice for autumn landscapes.

 Growing and Care of Maple Leaf Viburnum

 Before new growth begins, pruning should be done in late winter or early Spring 2024.
-It is best to remove any dead or damaged branches at this time and any crossing or rubbing branches.
+It is best to remove any dead or damaged branches and any crossing or rubbing branches.
 If necessary, the shrub can be lightly shaped at this time.

-Maple Leaf Viburnum is a versatile shrub used in various garden settings.
+It is a versatile shrub in various garden settings.
 It is ideal for naturalizing areas, as well as for use in mixed borders and woodland gardens.
 It can also be used as a foundation or specimen plant in smaller gardens.